GluuFederation/docs-ce-prod/3.1.4/source/installation-guide/install.md

 - Gluu must be deployed on a fully qualified domain name (FQDN).
 Localhost is not supported.
 - Make sure your server or VM meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.
 - If using CentOS, selinux must be set to permissive in /etc/selinux/config
+- If using Debian 8, make sure you have already installed the `apt-transport-https` package in your system before you add the `gluu-repo.list`.
+Otherwise the installation might be hindered.

 !!!
 Warning
     Docker containers are not supported by this guide.
 See [this page](../docker/intro.md) for Docker instructions.